sidorares/json-bigint/README.md

 [![Build Status](https://secure.travis-ci.org/sidorares/json-bigint.png)](http://travis-ci.org/sidorares/json-bigint)
 [![NPM](https://nodei.co/npm/json-bigint.png?downloads=true&stars=true)](https://nodei.co/npm/json-bigint/)

 JSON.parse/stringify with bigints support.
 Based on Douglas Crockford [JSON.js](https://github.com/douglascrockford/JSON-js) package and [bignumber.js](https://github.com/MikeMcl/bignumber.js) library.
+Native Bigint was added to JS recently, so we added an option to leverage it.
+However, the parsing with native BigInt is kept an option for backward compability.

 While most JSON parsers assume numeric values have same precision restrictions as IEEE 754 double, JSON specification _does not_ say anything about number precision.
 Any floating point number in decimal (optionally scientific) notation is valid JSON value.
 It's a good idea to serialize values which might fall out of IEEE 754 integer precision as strings in your JSON api, but `{ "value" : 9223372036854775807}`, for example, is still a valid RFC4627 JSON string, and in most JS runtimes the result of `JSON.parse` is this object: `{ value: 9223372036854776000 }`